Betws-y-Coed: Places of worship

 The church was consecrated in July 1873.
 Interior features include a wooden cross-beamed roof with walls and floors made from various types of stone, such as local bluestone, sandstone (floor tiles) from Ancaster, and black serpentine from Cornwall.
 There is seating for a congregation of 150 people.

 The square bell tower was completed in 1907, although no bells were fitted.
 An integrated church hall was added in the 1970s; its commemorative stone was laid by the Earl of Ancaster in 1976.

+The bells were eventually fitted in 2026 and fully rung for the first time on Easter Sunday 2026.

+Also in the village is Bryn Mawr chapel, built in 1808 as a Calvinistic Methodist chapel, rebuilt in 1872 by Richard Owens, and still serving the Presbyterian Church of Wales.